One of the most common questions we get from WordPress users is how to make their site search more accurate.

 Why Make WordPress Search in Post Content

-If you want to succeed online, it’s important to ensure that your site visitors can quickly find what they’re looking for.
+If you want to succeed online, then it’s important to ensure that your site visitors can quickly find what they’re looking for.

 A positive user experience makes them discover more of your content, return to your site over again, and even share a link to it on social media.

 On top of that, the satisfaction of your visitors directly affects the ranking of your site in search engines.
-Since over 50% of web traffic comes precisely from this source, it’s essential to cover your audience’s needs.

 One of the best ways to give your visitors more relevant search results is to limit searches to a certain type of content.

+The thing is, by default, WordPress searches for title, content, and excerpt of posts and pages.
 Due to that, there is usually a lot of clutter in the search results, making it much more difficult to find the right content.

-How to Make WordPress Search in Post Content
+Make WordPress Search in Post Content

 The fastest and most convenient way to make WordPress search in post content is to use a plugin like SearchWP.

-Using it, you can make searchable anything on your site, create custom search fields, track searches, and many more.
+Using it, you can make searchable anything on your site, create custom search fields, track searches, and more.

-Over 30,000 WordPress site owners already use SearchWP to give their visitors the most relevant search results.
+Over 50,000 WordPress site owners already use SearchWP to give their visitors the most relevant search results.

 SearchWP also helps you:

-- Display search results in live mode.
-Want to instantly display search results on your site?
+- Display Search Results in Live Mode: Want to instantly display search results on your site?
 Using SearchWP, you can do that with just a few clicks.

-- Exclude pages from search results.
-Want to exclude specific pages from search results on your site?
+- Exclude Pages from Search Results: Want to exclude specific pages from search results on your site?
 SearchWP allows you to do that in just a few clicks.

 Now, let’s take a look at how to limit WordPress search to post content only using SearchWP.